DETECT Notifiable Diseases

 DETECT Notifiable Diseases involves surveillance, investigation, and recommendations for reportable diseases.
 Public health surveillance is the ongoing, systematic collection (i.e., reported by providers or electronic lab systems), analysis, interpretation, and dissemination of data about a health-related event to reduce morbidity and mortality and to improve health.
 Public health recommendations are given to stop the transmission and to prevent further disease in the population.

 DETECT Education Resources

-- To learn about the new Notifiable Diseases Rules effective 12/31/14, request the free on-site DTR CEU Program conducted by EPI Field Surveillance Staff (FSS).
+- To learn about the new Notifiable Diseases Rules effective 12/31/14, request the free on-site DTR CEU Program conducted by Infectious Diseases & Outbreaks Field Surveillance Staff (FSS).

 - Download the updated DTR Flyer as reference and to share with other reporters.
 New!

 Below are the Alabama Notifiable Diseases and a link to basic information about each disease.